marioroy/mandelbrot-python/README.md

 ```

 In the event `pip` failed, you may try manual installation on Unix platforms.
 Adjust the path accordingly.
-Do this in the same conda environment.
+Do this in the same Conda environment.

 ```bash
 export CUDA_ROOT=/opt/cuda